-In the past, surgery to repair the rotator cuff has been done through a large shoulder incision, and the muscle over the rotator cuff had to be separated.
-But newer, arthroscopic techniques, like those offered by Illinois SW Orthopedics’ surgeons, can be done with a just few small incisions and with minimal disruption to surrounding tissue.
+In the past, surgery to repair the rotator cuff tendonitis has been done through a large shoulder incision, and the muscle over the rotator cuff had to be separated.
+But newer, arthroscopic techniques, like those offered by Illinois SW Orthopedics’ surgeons, can be done with just a few small incisions and with minimal disruption to surrounding tissue.

 The procedure involves inserting specialized, miniature instruments, including a small camera called an arthroscope.
 The camera displays the image of the joint on a large monitor, allowing the surgeon to pinpoint and repair the damaged area.

 Arthroscopic rotator cuff repair may offer a variety of benefits compared to open surgery, including:

 - Less post-operative pain

 - Quicker return to the life you love

 At Illinois SW Orthopedics we usually perform arthroscopy on an outpatient basis, allowing you to leave the hospital the same day and recover comfortably at home.
 Be sure to talk to your orthopedic specialist about the details of what will happen during the procedure and what kind of results can be expected.